Washington DC Placement Program

 - Successful applicants will be placed within a business, government, not-for profit or media organisation for a period of nine weeks.

-- As far as possible, the Business School will allocate internships according to a student's educational background and interests.
+- As far as possible, the Business School and the US Studies Centre will allocate internships according to a student's educational background and interests.
 However this is dependent on availability and it cannot be guaranteed that an intern's role will be directly related to their specific area of study.

 - Students will work four days a week, Monday through to Thursday.

 - All internships are unpaid.